Twipra Kingdom: Islamic-invasions era

 The earliest historical records concerning the Twipra kingdom appears in the 15th century, when it first came under pressure from the Islamic invaders.
 This is also the time of origin of the Manikya Dynasty, when Chhengthung Fa adopted the title Manikya, becoming Maha Manikya, with the cognomen being held by all Kings of Tripura until the death of Bir Bikram Kishore Manikya in 1947.
-Under Ratna Manikya I, the capital shifted to Rangamati on the banks of the river Gumti, now in South Tripura.
+Under Ratna Manikya I, the capital shifted to Rangamati on the banks of the river Gomati, now in South Tripura.

 Tripura was one of the states that pushed back successive waves of invasions from Turks, Afghans, and Mughals.
 On many occasions, Tripuris (Tiprasa) also pushed back Burmese and Arakanese invasions from the East.
 At its height it comprised what is now Tripura, Sylhet Division of Bangladesh, Cachar region of Assam state and the Chittagong Hill Tracts of what is now Bangladesh, and even managed to remain free and independent before the British takeover.

 The plains of Tripura, however, fell to the attacks from Mughals.
 The plains territories comprise today's South-East Dhaka and Comilla areas.
 While the plains areas were thus Islamized, the Hills of Tripura served as a continuous bulwark against penetration to the East.
 The Tripura Hill Kings were major sponsors of Hindu traditions and customs.
 In the modern age, they are remembered as one of the longest and most stable dynasties from the Indian East.

 Dhanya Manikya (reigned 1463 to 1515) expanded Twipra's territorial domain well into Eastern Bengal.
 Rangamati was renamed Udaipur after Udai Manikya.
 The kingdom flourished in the 16th and 17th centuries with kings such as Govinda Manikya putting up a strong defence against the pressure of the Muslim kingdoms to the west.
 However, the plains areas fell away from Tripura state due to the actions of a renegade Tripuri prince who was backed by Mughal governors of Eastern Bengal plains.
 After this, plains Twipra became a separate Mughal client kingdom, with the Mughal rulers exerting influence on the appointment of its kings.
 However, the Mughals could never penetrate the Hills territories to the east.